 fig.II.4.7: Multi-Model Probabilistic forecasts for precipitation from EuroSip In the Tropics: some consistent signal over the Atlantic: enhanced probabilities for a dry scenario.
 Wet scenario across the Equatorial Pacific and over a large portion of South-America (South Brazil, Argentina, Bolivia) and Central America (Western part).
 Enhanced probabilities for dry scenario over the Northern coastal areas of South America.
-Uncertainty over the Maritime continent and Australia (likely dry).
-For Europe: wet signal over western Europe, consistent with East-Atlantic mode.
+Uncertainty over the Maritime continent and Australia (likely dry, but no signal in Eurosip).
+For Europe : no signal.